nicinabox/lets-split-guide/flashing.md

 ### Build Keymap (QMK)

-From the lets_split directory:
+From the qmk_firmware directory:

 ```
-make rev2-YOUR_KEYMAP_NAME-avrdude
+make lets_split-rev2-YOUR_KEYMAP_NAME-avrdude
 ```

 Don't forget to replace `YOUR_KEYMAP_NAME` with the actual name of your keymap.